-Luke 1:68-79 "God's Visitation"
+Luke 1:68-79 "Uncle Zechariah"

-The story goes that a mother was appealing to her children, to desire to care for orphan children in other lands.
+The story goes that a mother was appealing to her children to desire to care for orphaned children in other lands.
 She said, "These poor children don't have a mother, a father, or even aunts and uncles.
 Would you children like to give anything to them?"
-The children discussed this request among themselves, and then announced their decision: "Let's give them Uncle Ron."
+The children discussed this request among themselves and then announced their decision: "Let's give them Uncle Ron."

-I realize that there are some exceptions to the following observation, but most of us have at least one relative, who we would be more than willing to trade away.
-Quite often this relative, who shall remain unnamed, is known more for their idiosyncrasies, and misadventures than anything else.
+I realize that there are some exceptions to the following observation, but most of us have at least one relative who we would be more than willing to trade away.
+Quite often this relative, who shall remain unnamed, is known more for their idiosyncrasies and misadventures than anything else.
 We might even go so far as to refer to them as that crazy uncle, aunt, or cousin, maybe even that grandparent.
-Who knows, maybe some of us in this room, are the said crazy relative in our own families.
+Who knows, maybe some of us in this room, like me, are the said crazy relative in our own families.

-Those of us with extended family, have numerous stories about a relative who did something shocking, silly, or socially rude.
-We have stories about: embarrassing exploits, gifts given that were highly inappropriate, or on the cheap side, or even illegal activities we wish would be forever hidden from public view.
-For example, there is one uncle in our extended family whose Christmas gifts were known for being extremely frugal.
+Those of us with extended family have numerous stories about a relative who did something shocking, silly, or socially rude.
+We have stories about: embarrassing exploits, gifts given that were highly inappropriate, or on the cheap side, or even illegal activities we wish would be forever hidden from a public view.
+Some stories, however, are priceless for humour, and become part of the family's folklore, especially as time has passed and the wounds heal.